TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Describe what sessions are.
+- Server-side sessions.
-- Explain how sessions and cookies can be used together to for session management to persit logins.
+- Using cookies and sessions for session management.
-- Implement authentication with sessions.
+- Implementing authentication with sessions.
-- Explain how and why passwords are hashed before being stored.
+- Password hashing.

 ### Sessions